-His training began in digital design and computer animation in the late 1990’s.
-He earned an MFA from the Parsons School of Design in 1999.
-Then, seeking a less ephemeral medium, he continued on to complete a Master of Architecture program at the University of Pennsylvania and became a registered Architect shortly thereafter.
-Though he worked in the architecture field for many years, he was consistently drawn back to the tactile craftsmanship of woodworking.
-Creation in the digital realm and the built environment could not compare to the satisfaction and tangible nature of working with wood.
-David pulls from his digital and architectural experience to enrich his work and that diversity of experience is apparent in his projects.
-He currently works and resides in Philadelphia, Pennsylvania.
+David’s design training began in digital-design and computer animation in which he earned an MFA from Parsons School of Design.
+Seeking a less ephemeral medium, he continued to complete his Master of Architecture degree at the University of Pennsylvania, becoming a registered Architect shortly thereafter.
+Though he worked in the architecture field for many years, David was consistently drawn to the tactile craftsmanship of woodworking.
+His current work combines the spatial understanding from his 3d computer training with the forms and tectonics of his architectural experience to create furniture and sculpture that blend pragmatic design with an inherent artistic sensibility.